LastFate/LastFate/README.md

 Instagram: @zaschypy
 - Pronouns: he/him

-games i play: roblox , mobile legends: bang bang , genshin impact , honkai star rail
+games i play: roblox , mobile legends: bang bang , genshin impact , honkai star rail , etc .

-very f2p, I'm asian (from the Philippines) i barely interact with most Filipino people mainly because most of them are cringe /gen i wouldn't mind INTS with them though (just please be normal) minors can interact with me, but heads up I'm not the safest person to be around with if your a minor (i say the most out of pocket shit ever), if you are a minor do refrain from flirting with me (it's weird.), if your 18+ i really don't mind flirting, i am apart of the LGBTQIA+ (Bisexual), i respect the community and if you don't, please DNI. (or just atleast be a decent person and don't say disrespectful shit) i do not support any type of transphobic jokes.
+very f2p, I'm asian (from the Philippines) i barely interact with most Filipino people mainly because most of them are cringe /gen i wouldn't mind INTS with them though (just please be normal) minors can interact with me, but heads up I'm not the safest person to be around with if you're a minor (i say the most out of pocket shit ever), if you are a minor do refrain from flirting with me (it's weird.), if your 18+ i really don't mind flirting, i am apart of the LGBTQIA+ (Bisexual), i respect the community and if you don't, please DNI. (or just atleast be a decent person and don't say disrespectful shit) i do not support any type of transphobic jokes.